hanzhang24/Slogo/doc/usecases/Integration_Usecases.md

   }
 ```

-* The user wishes to rerun the previous command
+* The user wishes to rerun the previous viewCommand
 ```java
   // in Compiler
   Instruction instr = history.getHistory.get(size - 1);